siteroller/Vanguard/README.md

+#Vanguard
-#Detailed Playbooks
+#Detailed Playbooks For Everyone

-A set of playbooks, detailed enough to be used by beginners, complete enough to be used in production.
+**Documented for beginners, complete enough for production.
-The simplest, quickest, and most secure way for anyone to setup a server!!
+The simplest, quickest, and most secure way to setup a server!!**

 ##Background
 We use Ansible to manage our servers and Vagrant to ensure our developers have a common work environment.
 The scripts herein are designed to make both of these tasks painless and consistent.
-The documentation helps me keep track of why we do things, as well as hopefully enabling others to get started using some wonderful tools.
+The documentation helps us keep track of why we do things as well as enabling others to use some wonderful tools.

 ##Includes
 - Nginx